azabelmena/ccom4086/numericalrepresentationincomputers/integers.md

 $$

-For signed values, and since the floor always rounds down, if $$x<0$$, we can get a wrong value, in this case, it would be good to get the cieling, in this case we just compute
+For signed values, and since the floor always rounds down, if $$x<0$$, we can get a wrong value, in this case, it would be good to get the ceiling, in this case we just compute

 $$